 Those thoughts were super depressing and have probably always been there, nagging somewhere at the back of my head – but one day they decided to show their face.

-I don’t think there is a difference in emotional stress if you are a man or a woman while going through such period.
+I don’t think there is a difference in emotional stress if you are a man or a woman while going through such a period.
 I think, however, that men and women act out differently.
-All the stereotypes show women trying to realize themselves through finding a meaning of their life, while men start acting like they are back in their 20s.
+All the stereotypes show women trying to realize themselves through finding a meaning in their life, while men start acting like they are back in their 20s.
 I am not sure if stereotypes are right but I really needed some change – in any form.

 Dealing with the sh*t

 Well, what do you do in a situation like this?
 What changes can you make and how drastic should they be?
-For me it was awful – all of a sudden I had the urge for a huge change, but yet I was totally paralyzed with the fear of that.
+For me it was awful – all of a sudden I had the urge for a huge change, but yet I was totally paralyzed by the fear of that.
 Changes are scary and not something that lays naturally in our human nature.
 All the questions in your head – should you get a new job, should you get a divorce, should you get new friends, should all of you move to another place?
 How on earth is it possible to make a decision like that when you are so emotionally screwed up?

-Well, I made some choices along the road which might be considered as bad or good, but they led me to where I am today.
+Well, I made some choices along the road which might be considered bad or good, but they led me to where I am today.
 I won’t go into the details but I am so happy I made it to the other side.

 The signs of “I will survive”